ppy/osu-wiki/news/2019-02-05-new-changes-to-star-rating-performance-points.md

 ## Hidden mod adjustments

-The amount of performance points awarded due the hidden mod has been increased for beatmaps requiring aim and accuracy, and decreased for high approach rate beatmaps requiring speed.
+The performance points awarded due to the hidden mod has been increased for beatmaps with high aim and accuracy ratings, and decreased for high approach rate beatmaps with high speed ratings.

 | ![](https://user-images.githubusercontent.com/1329837/52336518-7c201500-2a48-11e9-8604-6c895b5ea28d.png) | ![](https://user-images.githubusercontent.com/1329837/52336615-b38ec180-2a48-11e9-98fd-cd48a65f01b2.png) | ![](https://user-images.githubusercontent.com/1329837/52336812-3fa0e900-2a49-11e9-99d5-3f3bceb946d4.png) |
 | - | - | - |